How to use Poll Everywhere to gather live feedback

 School: School of Health and Social Care

-To find out in more detail how this activity was embedded.
-Click here
+To find out in more detail how this activity was embedded, click here.

-Benefits of activity:
+Benefits of the activity

-• Engages Students with live interaction
+• Engages Students with live interaction.

-• It can be used to help identify misconceptions
+• It can be used to help identify misconceptions.

-• Facilitates discussion and enables students to engage with critical thinking skills
+• Facilitates discussion and enables students to engage with critical thinking skills.

 Instructions & Related Resources

 Below you will find some instructions relating to the activity mentioned above to enable you to adapt this activity for your subject area.
-This is split into three sections for your convienience: Preparing the activity, running the activity and related resources.
+This is split into three sections for your convenience: Preparing the activity, running the activity and related resources.
 Feel free to let the digital education team know how you have adapted this activity.

 Preparing the Activity